yashraj9922/yashraj9922/README.md

 🎓 &nbsp;I'm a Data Science and AI Student at IIIT Dharwad, Karnataka .\
 🌱 &nbsp;I'm a Currently a 1st year student, mastering my skills in App Development, Data Structures and Algorithms, Machine Learning .\
-✍️ &nbsp;I play Basketball and Badminton and love to read Books in my Free Time.
+✍️ &nbsp;I play Basketball and Badminton.
 <!-- ✉️ &nbsp;You can connect with me via email at 22bds066@iiitdwd.ac.in or https://yashraj-iiitdwd.my.canva.site/ .
 I'll try to respond as soon as I can.  -->